-I'm now offering online classes in music literacy and music theory for adults!
+I'm now offering online classes in music literacy and music theory!

-Each course consists of 6 weekly 90-minute classes offered over Zoom.
+Each course consists of 6 weekly 60-minute classes offered over Zoom.

-These courses are geared toward adult learners.
-Whether you're an adult amateur who wants to learn more about the inner structure of how music works, or an experienced player who plays by ear and would like to learn the theory behind what you're doing, these courses can help you.
+These courses are geared toward students aged 13 and up (adult beginners welcome!).
+Whether you're an adult amateur who wants to learn more about the inner structure of how music works, a student who wants to gain a deeper understanding of music theory, or an experienced player who plays by ear and would like to learn the theory behind what you're doing, these courses can help you.

-These classes will be offered online in a small group setting; you'll be learning alongside other like-minded adults.
+These classes are currently being offered online in a one-on-one setting.
+Private lessons can be a great supplement to private instrumental lessons.
+I can also prepare you for your Royal Conservatory of Music theory exams or help prepare you to enter a university or college level music program.
 I will personally be running all of the workshops and will be happy to answer any questions you have along the way.

-If you'd like to meet me before registering please feel free to contact me to set up a FREE 20-minute Zoom call so that you can get to know me and see if this course is right for you.
+If you'd like to get to know me before registering please feel free to contact me to set up a FREE 20-minute Zoom call.
+Here we can assess your musical interests and ability level and determine which course is best for you.

 The ability to read music can be a very powerful tool.
 It can vastly expand the possibilities for self-teaching music, increase the amount of music you can have in your repertoire at one time, give you a language for describing musical ideas, and help you to learn the underlying structures that make music work.